Ava Vitali: 2008

 Ava first appears in early February 2008, stalking Steve Johnson – a man she calls "Patch" – and the Brady family with whom he is traveling with in Ireland.
 Obsessed with Steve, she continues to stalk the hotel where he was residing.
 In an attempt to delay Steve and the rest of the Brady family's departure from Ireland, she sabotages their plane.
 Her plan, however, goes wrong when the plane began experiencing problems in mid-air, causing the death of Brady patriarch Shawn Brady.
 After following Steve back to Salem, she sees him hug Hope Williams Brady outside of Steve's apartment door.
 She then interrogates Hope, asking if she was in love with Steve.
 Scared off by Hope, Ava immediately leaves the grounds.
 Ava then runs into Steve, promising to exact her revenge against him and his family for leaving her without a goodbye.
 Looking at photos of the crash victims, she stops at Hope's, wondering who she was and why she loved her dear, "Patch".

 Convinced that Hope is Steve's wife, Ava is visited by a therapist, who questions her sense of reality.
-Escaping from her guards, Ava kidnaps Hope, whom she believes is Steve's wife Kayla Brady, and holds her hostage at the Vitali compound.
+Escaping from her guards, Ava kidnaps Hope, who she believes is Steve's wife Kayla Brady, and holds her hostage at the Vitali compound.
 Driven with rage, Ava demands Hope call Steve, who catches onto the scheme and calls Hope's husband, Bo Brady and tells him to not involve the police.

 Ava then pressures Steve to have sex with her, a suggestion Steve denies doing, blaming his injuries from the plane crash.
-Ava, however, plans to seduce Steve in hopes of making whom she believed as Kayla jealous.
+Ava, however, plans to seduce Steve in hopes of making the person she believed to be Kayla jealous.
 Before she can execute her plan, Bo and the real Kayla infiltrate the Vitali compound.
 Ava, in turn, orders her guards to kill them all.
 When they fail, Ava shoots Hope; Bo then goes to shoot Ava, but is protected by Steve.
 When questioned by a hurt Hope about why she hates Steve so much, Ava goes into detail about her "almost wedding day" of how Steve left her.
 Steve explains that while he had doubts about the wedding, he was abducted by Stefano DiMera's henchmen.
 Though shocked by the revelation, Ava becomes agitated and pops pills.
 Able to escape, Bo calls Abe Carver, who arrives to the Vitali compound with Roman Brady.
 Abe and Roman are able to calm the situation, arresting Ava.
 While under arrest, Kayla reveals that the pills Ava was taking, were the cause of her paranoia over Steve and the Brady family.
 As a result of her actions, Ava's father, Martino Vitali, shows up in Salem.